What is SOAP API?

 Let’s walk through each piece:

-- Body: The meat of the message.
-This contains the actual data you’re sending—whether it’s a request or a response.
+- Body: Contains the main data being sent, whether it's a request or a response.

-- Fault: This section is included when something goes wrong.
-It’s SOAP’s error-reporting mechanism.
-A minimal SOAP message will have just the Envelope and Body, but adding a Header gives you a ton of flexibility in handling things like authentication or routing data across multiple systems.
+A minimum SOAP message has an Envelope and Body, but adding a Header provides you a lot of flexibility for authentication and data routing across systems.

 <soapenv:Envelope xmlns:soapenv="http://schemas.xmlsoap.org/soap/envelope/" xmlns:web="http://www.example.com/webservice">